chutney-testing/chutney-testing.github.io-legacy/docs/documentation/actions/selenium.md

         So, Chutney provides it for you.

+!!! important "About the webdriver"

+    webdriver comes from the one started by the action ...

 # Click

 Performs a click on an element.
 Element is expected to be clickable.